Kemba Walker returns, but Knicks blow out Celtics 105-75 - WTMJ

 KEMBA BACK OUT

-Walker went to the locker room after taking a shot to the ribs while getting boxed out by Nerlens Noel in the third quarter.
-Walker said he simply got the wind knocked out of him.
-He did not return, but he already had played 20 minutes, which was his limit.
+Walker went down after taking a shot to the ribs in the third quarter and headed to the locker room.
+There was no immediate update on his condition, but he already had played 20 minutes, which was his limit.

 TIP-INS